walkingriver/scout-law/chapters/ch09-loyal.md

 With Jack's support and their shared understanding of loyalty, Alice decided to decline the job offer.
 She realized that her loyalty to her team and her company was a fundamental part of her character, and it was something she couldn't compromise.

-With renewed clarity, she respectfully declined the enticing job offer from her acquaintance.
+With renewed clarity, she respectfully declined the enticing job offer.
 That night she typed up a carefully-worded email, thanking the company for their offer.
 It was respectful and professional, but firm.

 As she clicked the "send" button, a wave of relief washed over her.
 The decision had been complex, testing her loyalty in subtle ways.
 Yet, in navigating the intricate web of loyalties, Alice knew she had remained true—true to herself, true to her team, and true to her company.
 It reaffirmed her belief that the most challenging decisions often revealed the most about one's character.
 Looking at the photograph on her desk once more, Alice was certain she had made the right choice."